DOG DAYS OF SUMMER SALE! Up to 25% OFF!

 MEYCO SAFETY COVER REPLACEMENT HARDWARE

 Meyco products invented the pool safety cover over 50 years ago.
 In The Swim is proud to be an authorized dealer for Meyco pool covers and Meyco hardware and accessories.
-We carry the full line of original Meyco replacement parts such as brass cover anchors, cover springs, installation rods and hex keys.
+We carry a full line of replacement parts for Meyco covers such as brass cover anchors, cover springs, installation rods and hex keys.

 Scroll to the bottom of the page for additional information on the use and care of Meyco pool cover parts and accessories.

 Brass Cover Anchors: Over the years, you may find it necessary to replace a few of the brass safety cover pins, or anchors.
 The usual problem is that the hex key slot in the top of the brass anchor may become stripped, or they can become seized and hard to open.
 For the Meyco pop-up style of cover anchor, incorrect turning of the pop-up part of the anchor can shear off the ridge inside the anchor body, which makes it hard to lock them into position, either up or down.
 Occasionally, the spring that provides the "pop-up" can go missing.
 In this case, the brass anchor is still usable, but since it no longer will "pop-up", the cover anchor can be hard to work with.

 Brass cover anchors are quite durable, so it's unlikely that you will need to replace many of them over the life of the cover, but when you do – In The Swim is your source for all Meyco Cover Brass Anchors.